vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 ### The brain may use quantum mechanics, but how can entanglement occur over the air?

 Don't know that either.
 Skepticism is healthy and should be maintained.
 Don't forget that not even long ago suggesting a quantum aspect to the brain would be laughed at.
-Now nature has been proven cleverer than us once again.

 Is biological entanglement over the air that much more of an impossibility?
 The body is strong enough [to glow](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0006256&type=printable).